 We have three stock option plans, our 2011 Equity Incentive Plan (2011 Plan), 2000 Equity Incentive Plan (2000 Plan) and 2000 Non-Employee Directors Stock Option Plan (Directors' Plan), that provide for granting to our officers, directors and all other employees and consultants options to purchase shares of our common stock.
 Under the plans, we may issue non-qualified options or incentive stock options.
-We also have our Purchase Plan, where eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period or 85% of the fair market value on the provisions of FASB ASC 718, ASC 505-50 and guidance under the Securities and Exchange Commission's Staff Accounting Bulletin (SAB) No. 107 and SAB No. 110.
+We also have our Purchase Plan, where eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period or 85% of the fair market value on the purchase date.
+The benefits provided under these plans are stock-based payments subject to the provisions of FASB ASC 718, ASC 505-50 and guidance under the Securities and Exchange Commission's Staff Accounting Bulletin (SAB) No. 107 and SAB No. 110.